Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Front propagation in spatially decaying turbulence

 To compute the front velocity, LIF images are binarized to assign the value 0 to the pixels where products are located (black) and 1 to the reactants (white).
 In this case, the horizontal-mean vertical location of the reactants at the $n^{\text{th}}$ image corresponds to

 where $N_{x}$ is the number of pixels in the horizontal direction, $N_{y}$ is the number of pixels in the vertical direction, $\mathcal{I}_{n}$ a matrix of size $N_{x} \times N_{y}$ containing the pixel values of the binarized n$^{\text{th}}$ image (1 for reactants and 0 for products) and $\mathcal{C}$ the calibration factor in m/pixel.
-The mean, turbulent front velocity in pixel per second is then given by
+The mean, turbulent front velocity is then given by

-Besides, in order to quantify the local turbulence intensity at the front, the following steps are implemented at each time: \begin{enumerate} \item detect the interface, \item delimit a zone centered around the interface, of 64 px width (i.e. two PIV boxes), \item project the resulting band on the 16 $\times$ 16 px$^{2}$ PIV grid (we use PIV boxes of size $32 \times 32$ px$^{2}$ and an overlap of 50\%), \item find the corresponding PIV velocities $u$ and $v$ contained inside this band, \item compute the root mean square of all the velocities contained in the band
+Besides, in order to quantify the local turbulence intensity at the front, the following steps are implemented at each time: \begin{enumerate} \item detect the interface, \item delimit a zone centered around the interface, of 64 px width (i.e. two PIV boxes), \item project the resulting band on the 16 $\times$ 16 px$^{2}$ PIV grid (we use PIV boxes of size $32 \times 32$ px$^{2}$ and an overlap of 50\%), \item find the corresponding PIV velocities $u$ and $v$ contained inside this band,